KemptonM/kemptonm.dev/README.md

 ## kemptonm.me

-This is a website I built using a CSS template, in order to learn how to use GitHub website hosting.
+This is a templated website I'm hosting through GitHub pages, which allows me to make changes through markdown.